Help shape the next generation

 *Source: Australian Government Department of Employment – 2016 Occupational Projections to November 2020

 USC offers four-year teaching degrees in Early Childhood, Primary Education and Secondary Education.
 We have a close working relationship with local, regional and remote primary and secondary schools to give you the practical experience you need.
 According to QILT (Quality Indicators for Learning and Teaching), 85.7% of USC teacher education graduates are employed full time – one of the highest rankings in Australia.

 Bachelor of Education (Early Childhood)

 Love interacting with kids?
-The Bachelor of Education (Early Childhood) prepares you to work with children from birth to age eight in a range of educational and community settings.
+The Bachelor of Education (Early Childhood) qualifies you to work with children in a early childhood settings and primary schools, specialising in children aged 0 to 8.
 You’ll learn how young children learn and how their wellbeing and environment impacts growth and development.
 Then, you’ll put what you’ve studied into practice through supervised professional placements with children and their families.